-On December 16, 2020, the Company closed a non-brokered private placement financing with the issuance of 2,259,200 units at \$1.00 per unit, for gross proceeds of \$2,259,200.
+On December 15, 2020, the Company completed a non-brokered private placement financing with the issuance of 2,259,200 units at \$1.00 per unit, for gross proceeds of \$2,259,200.
 Officers and directors of the Company subscribed for 250,000 units pursuant to the financing.
 Each unit consists of one common share and one-half of a common share purchase warrant.
 Each whole warrant is exercisable to purchase one common share of the Company at a price of \$1.25 per share for a period of 24 months from the closing date of the financing.
-Proceeds of the financing are being used to pursue a European regulatory self-certification CE Mark declaration, which was received on December 31, 2020, as well as to produce further clinical trial data for the Company's rapid COVID-19 antigen nasal pharyngeal test and its saliva-based prototype version of the test, and for general working capital purposes.